87 Total complaints

 Crash: No Fire: No Unknown

-Oct 2025 SERVICE BRAKES,FORWARD COLLISION AVOIDANCE My model Y tesla deployed the emergency brake system while I was driving the vehicle.
+Oct 2025 SERVICE BRAKES My model Y tesla deployed the emergency brake system while I was driving the vehicle.
 There wasn’t any vehicle or anything in the way for my tesla to do the emergency brake.
 I did get whiplash from the incident and been experiencing neck and shoulder pain.
 Lucky I was able to get an appointment to service my Tesla the next morning but at this moment they haven’t given me any diagnostic.
 My Tesla did have a message related to the camera that showed up like 5-10 minutes prior to the incident but the warning message disappeared after a few seconds.

 Incident: Oct 2025